EthanWintill/braverats/README.md

 ## Next Steps For Sprint 4

 - ** Sam **:
-	- For this next sprint I will add more features such as user logins and database functionality
+	- I want to add cool new features such as a chat box, play timer, and profile picture and username on the pkay page.
-	- I will work quickly to ensure that our goals are reached by the end of the sprint
+	- I would also want to make the visuals look nicer so it is more presentable to the average person
+	- In the future I would like to monetize the game and sell things like skins, themes, profile pics, etc
 - ** Selah ** :
 	- Make the the rules page and flow of the game more aesthetically pleasing.
 	- Alow more time for research.